A. Harry Moore: Out of office

 In 1928, Moore was barred from seeking a second consecutive term in office.
 The Hague machine was finally stalled in the election of Morgan F. Larson, though Larson's nomination was supported by Hague to block a more aggressive anti-machine candidate, Robert Carey.
 With Herbert Hoover atop the ticket, Republicans won a landslide in New Jersey.

 Larson's victory had a silver lining for Moore; when the Great Depression hit the state in 1929, the Republican Party was in complete control of the state and received the blame for the economic collapse that followed.
 Moore maintained a public profile during Larson's term in office, following a rigorous speaking schedule, continuing his involvement in fraternal organizations, and hosting a weekly radio program on station WOR.
-By the end of 1930, Moore had established himself as the obvious choice for Governor in 1931.
+By the end of 1930, Moore had established himself as the obvious choice for governor in 1931.

 1931 election

 By 1931, Moore was a polished campaigner.
-He emphasized patriotic and religious themes ("the broad generalities of the eternal verities") and added amusing and emotional ancedotes.
+He emphasized patriotic and religious themes ("the broad generalities of the eternal verities") and added amusing and emotional anecdotes.
 He focused his attacks on President Hoover and Governor Larson, blaming them for the ongoing economic misery.
 To counter, Republican nominee David Baird Jr. resorted to accusations of "Hagueism."

 In a much improved showing, Moore carried all but four counties; Baird received a majority only in his native Camden.
 Moore's plurality of 230,053 votes and 57.8% of the vote were the largest yet recorded in the state's history.